 Student’s own mental or physical illness or injury or disability:

-*Students seeking an appeal based upon his/her own mental or physical illness or injury or disability must submit a personal statement, complete the Scholarship Appeal Request Form in its entirety and: Obtain a letter on the health care provider’s letterhead which contains the following information:
+*Students seeking an appeal based upon his/her own mental or physical illness or injury or disability must submit a personal statement, complete the Scholarship Appeal Request Form in its entirety and: obtain a letter from a licensed health care provider, on the health care provider's letterhead, which contains the following information

 - The approximate date of onset of the mental or physical illness or injury or disability giving rise to the circumstances surrounding the request for appeal, and the dates through which such condition is reasonably expected to continue;

 - The general nature of the mental or physical illness or injury or disability that gave rise to the request for appeal;

 - The date on which the student anticipates being able to resume his/her scholarship.

 Provide your licensed health care professional's letter to Campus Health Service to the attention of: